Teen driving overview

-Teen driving can be a time of freedom for newly licensed drivers and a time of worry for parents.
-For teenagers, adhering to the rules of the road and paying attention at all times to their driving are critical behaviors to their safety.
-For parents, staying involved with the learning process and constant communication with your young driver about the responsibilities of driving as well as being a role model when you drive will go a long way to ensuring the safety of your teen driver.
+For teens, driving can be a time of freedom, but it can also be a time of worry for parents.
+Adhering to the rules of the road and paying attention at all times are critical behaviors to teen driver safety.
+For parents, staying involved with the learning process and constant communication about the responsibilities of driving as well as being a good role model, go a long way to ensuring the safety of teen drivers.

 On January 3, 2007, Massachusetts enacted the Junior Operator License (JOL) law.
 The law is designed to ensure that teen drivers are not only getting the best possible training before they are fully licensed but that they are also aware of the responsibilities associated with getting behind the wheel.
 Here are the key JOL restrictions: